Experiment for proton acceleration at the POLARIS high-energy laser system.

 As a public-private partnership, the InfectoGnostics Research Campus Jena is breaking new ground in the diagnosis of infections.
 More than 30 partners from science, medicine and business are working together to develop novel solutions for the rapid and cost-effective on-site diagnosis of infectious diseases.

 At the research campus, innovative photonic and molecular biological methods are developed and combined to reliably detect infectious agents (especially viruses, bacteria and fungi) as well as antibiotic resistance and to better understand the host response (e.g. in sepsis).
 The triad of technology, application and production creates laboratory and rapid tests for use in human and veterinary medicine as well as for food safety.
-This unique cooperation between public and private partners on equal terms breaks down barriers to the establishment of new diagnostics: promising solutions from basic research are brought into the diagnostic routine and thus to users and patients more quickly in the form of market-ready products (translation correct?).
+This unique cooperation between public and private partners on equal terms breaks down barriers to the establishment of new diagnostics: promising solutions from basic research are brought into the diagnostic routine and thus to users and patients more quickly in the form of market-ready products.

 Learn moreExternal link